Bros gotta bro: Gronk, in Gronk style, celebrates Patriots’ 6th Super Bowl win

 Gronk gonna Gronk.

-One of the major stars behind the New England Patriots' dominance, Ron Gronkowski, celebrated the team's sixth Super Bowl championship during a Boston parade on Tuesday -- and he did it in the Gronkiest possible ways.
+One of the major stars behind the New England Patriots' dominance, Rob Gronkowski, celebrated the team's sixth Super Bowl championship during a Boston parade on Tuesday — and he did it in the Gronkiest possible ways.

 He drank wine and chugged beer.